AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 do each time you log in to the system.
 However, there is a solution:
 ``module save COLLECTION_NAME`` and ``module restore COLLECTION_NAME``

-Let's see how to do this in an example.
+Let's see how to do this in an example.  **Warning: This example is not yet updated for new-Triton and won't work anymore.
+The concept still applies.**

 Let's say that for compiling / running your program you need: